aimms/how-to/Articles/146/146-value-dynamic-identifier.rst

 Keep in mind that the above code does not do any error checking.
 This means that you could try to assign the value of a string parameter to a numerical parameter, which would result in a runtime error.
 Other possibilities are that the body of the runtime procedure contains a syntax error, in which case the me::compile statement will result in an error.
 Please see the `AIMMS The Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`_ (section "Raising and handling warnings and errors") for more information on handling such errors with the AIMMS error handling.

-A complete project containing the above source can be :download:`downloaded <downloads/ValueDynamicIdentifier.zip>`
+A complete project containing the above source can be downloaded :download:`here <downloads/ValueDynamicIdentifier.zip>`.